 An ongoing AIS control project is already occurring within the Meeks Bay Marina with the objective of AIS eradication prior to the start of restoration activities.
-This is being accomplished through manual control mechanisms such as the placement of bottom barrier mats to smother AIS, and not use of pesticides.
+This is being accomplished through manual control mechanisms such as the placement of bottom barrier mats to smother AIS, and does not include use of pesticides.

 Channel construction activities, including direct actions and aquatic species rescue and relocation, present a risk of introducing and spreading invasive species like Eurasian watermilfoil in Meeks Creek or nearshores areas of Lake Tahoe through disturbance and transport/relocation of aquatic organisms.
-However, additional AIS control measures would be implemented prior to and during construction of restoration features to prevent the spread of AIS during construction and reduce the risk of AIS re-establishment after construction.
+However, additional manual AIS control measures would be implemented prior to and during construction of restoration features to prevent the spread of AIS during construction and reduce the risk of AIS re-establishment after construction.

-- ▶ AlS infestations are treated prior to ground-disturbing activities and prior to any activities that would generate AlS weed fragments (note AlS treatments have been recently completed, but may be revisited prior to construction, as necessary); - ▶ lagoon soil containing AIS particles would be over-excavated and removed from site or buried by clean fill material to a sufficient depth to prevent propagation of AIS; and - non-native warmwater fish collected during dewatering and aquatic species rescue and relocation efforts will be eradicated.
+- AIS infestations are treated prior to ground-disturbing activities and prior to any activities that would generate AIS weed fragments (note AIS treatments have been recently completed, but may be revisited prior to construction, as necessary); - lagoon soil containing AIS particles would be over-excavated and removed from site or buried by clean fill material to a sufficient depth to prevent propagation of AIS;

+- non-native warmwater fish collected during dewatering and aquatic species rescue and relocation efforts will be eradicated; and - no chemicals would be used to control AIS.

 The construction of piers invites an increase in boating activity and subsequent potential for introducing non-native plant and animal species to the area.
 Potential introductions could result from the transport of aquatic weeds such as Eurasian watermilfoil and curlyleaf pondweed (not currently known to occur in Meeks Bay) entangled on boat propellers leaving infested sites around Lake Tahoe or the Tahoe Keys.
-Increased transport of aquatic plants (native or non-native)

-offers an increase in potential transport of attached juvenile Asian clams.
+Increased transport of aquatic plants (native or non-native) offers an increase in potential transport of attached juvenile Asian clams.
 However, implementation of continued invasive species management would substantially reduce the potential for existing aquatic invasive species to spread.

 All restoration and pier construction activities would occur in compliance with TRPA's Lake Tahoe Region Aquatic Invasive Species Management Plan.
+Additionally, as described under Section 2.5.4, "Upland Recreation Facilities," in Chapter 2, the paddlecraft storage area would include AIS decontamination facilities and educational materials about AIS would be provided at the paddlecraft storage area and near where watercraft rentals are provided at Meeks Bay Resort.
 Resource protection measures (see Appendix A) would be implemented to substantially reduce the risk of introduction and spread of aquatic invasive species, such as the invasive plant Eurasian milfoil.
 Therefore, this impact would be less than significant.

 This impact would be similar to the impact for Alternative 1.
 Alternative 2 includes the construction of a pedestrian pier, which could alter habitat conditions for native fish, although to a lesser extent than Alternative 1 due to the smaller size of the pedestrian pier.
-Through compliance with TRPA's Lake Tahoe Region Aquatic Invasive Species Management Plan and implementation of resource protection measures (see Appendix A), the risk of introduction and spread of aquatic invasive species would be substantially reduced.
+Through compliance with TRPA's Lake Tahoe Region Aquatic Invasive Species Management Plan and implementation of RPMs (see Appendix A), the risk of introduction and spread of aquatic invasive species would be substantially reduced.
 Therefore, this impact would be less than significant.